 My next “key takeaway” is going to be to tell you that there is

-for “identity-first language” in the Autistic Community.
-Please note I am not saying “There is unanimous support”.
-Plenty of Autistic people DO feel like their Autism is a pathology that they don’t want to identify with, and prefer PFL.
+for identity-first language in the Autistic Community.
+Please note, I am not saying there is unanimous support.
+Plenty of Autistic people DO feel like their autism is a pathology that they don’t want to identify with, and prefer person-first language.
 Their individual choices must be respected too.

-say that they prefer “Autistic Person” to “Person with Autism”.
-So when you write or talk about Autism in your coverage one thing we all look at is whether you chose to use IFL or PFL.
-It’s not that choosing PFL is that big a deal in the big picture (though some people feel strongly about it!) — it’s that by choosing PFL you are signaling to your readers that you either don’t know or don’t care that most Autistic adults prefer IFL, and most of us will read your coverage accordingly.
+say that they prefer “Autistic Person” to “Person with autism”.
+So when you write or talk about autism in your coverage, one thing we all will look at is whether you chose to use IFL or PFL.
+It’s not that choosing PFL is that big a deal in the big picture (though some people feel strongly about it!) — it’s that by choosing PFL, you are signaling to your readers that you either don’t know or don’t care that most Autistic adults prefer IFL, and most of us will read your coverage accordingly.

 What Is Autism?

 One thing you’ll find as you do your research into the Autistic community is that this is actually a pretty difficult question to answer.
 One way to answer it is to look at what the DSM5 says — this is how American mental health professionals define autism.
 But there’s a problem with the DSM-5 criteria — they’re written entirely as a set of observations of behavior of Autistic children.
 At no point does the DSM go into motivations, and at no point does the DSM suggest that autism could be anything other than a pathology.

 of autism, you end up seeing autism as fundamentally alien and unrelatable.
 So I translated it.
 If you’d like to see what the DSM-5 model sounds like when phrased in relatable human language, check out

 But note: that’s just my interpretation of their interpretation.
 That’s not how I’d personally define autism.
 I’d define it today as something like this: “Different things are obvious to me than are obvious to you.”

 When you try to get into a more specific definition, you run into a